phquentin/uda_cpp_capstone/README.md

 ## Description

 This repository contains the implementation of the ros package uda_cpp_capstone with a "move" node to pass the final project of the udacity c++ nanodegree programm.
 The implemented ros package starts a turtlebot simulation and makes the turtle move in form of given geomtric shapes according to a user input.
-For detailed information see the sections [Expected Behavior](#expected-behavior) and [File & Class Strucutre](#file-class-strucutre).
+For detailed information see the sections [Expected Behavior](#expected-behavior) and [File & Class Structure](#file-class-strucutre).

 ## Dependencies